Michael Jackson to Led Zeppelin: Most expensive concert tickets ever sold

 — Bill Pascrell, Jr. 🇺🇸🇺🇦 (@BillPascrell) August 31, 2022

-A 2023 New York Post report stated that Springsteen’s manager Jon Landau defended Ticketmaster saying that the average price is kept at USD 200, which is a “fair price”.
+A 2023 New York Post report stated that Springsteen’s manager Jon Landau defended Ticketmaster saying that the average price is kept at USD 200 (INR 16,430), which is a “fair price”.
 Meanwhile, the musician spoke to Rolling Stone magazine and said he is considering what others are doing and has instructed to “charge a little less”.

 Maroon’s M5LV The Residency